lab1092/blender-manual_ja/manual/materials/properties/mirror.rst

    A controlling factor to adjust how the blending happens between the reflective and non-reflective areas.
 Depth
    Maximum allowed number of light inter-reflections.
    If your scene contains many reflective objects and/or if the camera zooms in on such a reflective object, you will need to increase this value if you want to see surrounding reflections in the reflection of the reflected object (!).
    In this case, a Depth of 4 or 5 is typically a good value.
 Max Dist
    Maximum distance of reflected rays away from camera (Z-Depth) in Blender units.
    Reflections further than this range fade out to reduce compute time.

 Fade to
-   The color that rays with no intersection within the :guilabel:`Max Distance` take.
+   The color that rays with no intersection within the *Max Distance* take.
-   :guilabel:`Material` color can be best for indoor scenes, :guilabel:`Sky` color (World settings) for outdoor scenes.
+   *Material* color can be best for indoor scenes, *Sky* color (World settings) for outdoor scenes.